sabirbagwan/sabirbagwan.github.io/_posts/2023-05-22-Difference-between-CPU-GPU-TPU.md

 Disadvantages:
 1. Limited Parallelism: CPUs have a relatively smaller number of cores compared to GPUs and TPUs, limiting their ability to handle highly parallel tasks efficiently.
-2. Higher Cost: CPUs tend to be more expensive than GPUs and TPUs, making them less cost-effective for certain workloads.

 **Graphics Processing Unit (GPU):**

 GPUs were initially designed to accelerate graphics rendering for computer games and other visual applications.
 Over time, they evolved into powerful parallel processors capable of handling computationally intensive tasks.
-Here are the key aspects of GPUs:
-Architecture: GPUs consist of thousands of smaller cores optimized for parallel processing.
+GPUs consist of thousands of smaller cores optimized for parallel processing.
 They are designed to handle large amounts of data simultaneously, making them suitable for tasks like image and video processing, machine learning, and scientific simulations.

 Advantages:
 1. Parallel Processing Power: GPUs excel at performing parallel computations on large datasets, making them ideal for tasks that can be divided into smaller, independent units.